Is disability insurance worth it?

 2. What’s the policy’s waiting period?

-Every policy has a waiting or “elimination” period.
-This is the period of time you have to wait after you are disabled until benefits begin and the insurance company starts replacing your income.
+Every policy has a waiting or "elimination" period.
+This is the period you have to wait after you are disabled until benefits begin to accrue and the insurance company starts replacing your income.
 It will generally be shorter for an STD policy and longer for an LTD policy.
-It can also be longer or shorter depending on the specific carrier and policy: a longer elimination period tends to lower your premiums somewhat, and a shorter period tends to raise them.
+It can also be longer or shorter depending on the carrier and policy: a more extended elimination period tends to lower your premiums somewhat, and a shorter period tends to raise them.

 3. What is the benefit amount?